danielsogl/doc/README.md

 ## Features

-- Compatible with the set of browsers you specify.
+- Built with [Web Components](http://webcomponents.org/) in mind.
+- App framework agnostic -- use it with Ember, Angular, you name it.
+- For ambitious mobile and desktop applications.
 - Complete [set of modules](https://github.com/vcl)
   to handle the bulk of styling needs.
-- Customizable through variables.
+- Customizable through ~500 variables.
 - Extensible through own modules.
 - As lightweight as you want through modularization.
 - Performant through simple, low specificity selectors.
 - Maintainable & readable code with unabstracted, obvious naming conventions.
-- Relative units like `em` (Elements) are used.
+- Relative units like `em` (Elements) are used wherever possible.
 - Powered by the [rework](https://github.com/reworkcss)
   and [npm](https://www.npmjs.org/) ecosystems.
 - CSS level 4 features like the [color-function](http://dev.w3.org/csswg/css-color/#modifying-colors).
+- Browsers compatibility is delegated to [Autoprefixer](https://github.com/postcss/autoprefixer).

 ## Guidelines for writing Modules